Pierlab/weave-of-war/README.md

 ## Command & Élan loop (Semaine 0–1)
 - The doctrine catalogue in [`data/doctrines.json`](data/doctrines.json) now locks the five SDS-approved stances (Force/Ruse/Patience/Vitesse/Équilibre) with command profiles covering CP cap deltas, swap token budgets, and inertia multipliers for downstream systems.
 - The command orders dataset in [`data/orders.json`](data/orders.json) now captures CP costs, base delay turns, doctrine requirements, targeting scopes, posture gates, and assistant intent metadata so Command Model, Élan, and Assistant AI flows consume a single contract aligned with the SDS.
-- The HUD now exposes a doctrine selector tied to the `DoctrineSystem`, displays inertia locks, and lists the orders authorised by the active doctrine.
+- The HUD now exposes a doctrine selector tied to the `DoctrineSystem`, displays inertia locks, surfaces doctrine-specific inertia multipliers, and lists the orders authorised by the active doctrine.
 - Order execution routes through the Élan system, enforcing Élan caps, doctrine-based restrictions, and inertia impacts before emitting `order_issued` telemetry.
+- Doctrine swaps and order execution now scale inertia using the SDS multipliers (`command_profile.inertia_multiplier` plus `orders[].inertia_profile.doctrine_multipliers`), guaranteeing at least one full turn of lock when orders are issued while reporting the remaining inertia through HUD tooltips and telemetry payloads.
+- `ElanSystem` clamps the pool to the configured cap, applies doctrine-driven cap bonuses, and schedules automatic decay when the gauge stays maxed for consecutive rounds.
+Decay emits `elan_spent` events with a `reason="decay"` flag so telemetry can distinguish voluntary spends.
 - A lightweight audio cue (generated on the fly) and status label provide immediate visual/sonore feedback when doctrines or orders change.
 - `GameManager` now waits for the deferred `data_loader_ready` signal before wiring `DoctrineSystem`/`ElanSystem` and kicking off the first turn, printing the collection counts to confirm the handshake.